srajpand87/OPTpy/README.md

 the module's default parameters.

-Here are some specific examples on how to install in Lawrencium and NERSC clusters:
+Here are some specific examples on how to install in Lawrencium and NERSC clusters.
+Last update (July 2017)

 **Lawrencium**